 Review: Should You Apply For The U.S. Bank Secured Visa Card?

 The U.S. Bank Secured Visa Card is a run-of-the-mill credit card, and most consumers can do better by seeking out other offers.
 The card is targeted at people with N/A credit, however, that’s no excuse to offer so little to consumers in terms of benefits, especially in today’s card market.
-There are plenty of secured credit cards, including the Secured Mastercard® from Capital One, that provide you with significantly better perks at a lower cost.
+There are plenty of secured credit cards, including the Capital One Platinum Secured Credit Card, that provide you with significantly better perks at a lower cost.

 The major problem with the U.S. Bank Secured Visa Card is its $0 annual fee.
 Despite paying that much per year, you don’t get many benefits that justify paying extra.
 A few years ago, this was the standard for secured credit cards.
 However, today you can sign up for credit cards with no annual fee that will give you cash back rewards – even if you are someone with bad credit.
 This is especially key for the type of demographic that needs a secured card.
 Individuals who find themselves applying for the U.S. Bank Secured Visa Card are likely to be in challenging economic circumstances.
 They don’t need an extra annual charge weighing them down, especially when it can be avoided.

 All this is not to say the U.S. Bank Secured Visa Card has nothing to offer.
 The card does provide their user with the standard slew of benefits you’d get with most credit cards in the United States.
 If, for some reason, none of the no-fee secured credit cards don’t appeal to you, this is still a valid option.
 Using this card responsibly, over a long period of time, will still improve your credit score.
 When it comes to secured cards, we often don’t ask for much more than that.